-The Goal is to establish a "BeaverCould" - a 0.5 to 0.75mile long reach where all four categories of the BeaverHOOD strategy (above) are addressed and googles" on and think like a beaver.
+Is to establish a "Beaverhood" - a 0.5 to 0.75-mile long reach where all four categories of the BeaverHOOD Strategy (above) are addressed and beavers can therefore assume management by doing what beavers do in settlining a

-A lack of suitable woody riparian vegetation (size, species, location, density) is a frequently overlooked limiting factor preventing beaver long-term occupancy. and their ability to manage floodplains.
+A lack of suitable woody riparian vegetation (size, species, location, density) is a frequently overfooked category limiting factor preventing beaver long-term occupancy, and their ability to manage floodplains.
 Understanding beavers as sentient creatures with their own agency, social structures, learned skills and preferences is essential.

-The BeaverHOOD Strategy encourages the establishment of 18,000 mature stems of sustable riparian plant species per ~half-mile reach: typically diverse willow species, aspen and cottonwood
+The BeaverHOOD Strategy encourages the establishment of 18,000 mature stems of suitable riparian plant species per ~half-mile reach: typically diverse willow species, aspen and cottonwood.

-The guidance within this handout considers the intentional and repeatable suite of approaches which could meet these goals over short timelines utilizing p.s.
-SCALING BMFP's
+The guidance within considers the intentional and repeatable suite of approaches which could meet these goals over short timelines utilizing low budget/tech tools.

-Below you will find "prompts" for deeper discussions among restoration practitioners regarding just the regetation portion of the BegrerHOOD Strategy, from initial site assessments to post-implementation
+Below you will find "prompts" for deeper discussions with restoration practitioners regarding just the vegetation portion of the BeaverHOOD Strategy: from "initial site assessments" to "post-implementation care".